eschan145/eschan145/README.md

 * I'm 14.
 * I've been programming for five years.
-* I can speak Python, C++, JavaScript, Java, and English.
+* I can speak Python, C/C++, JavaScript, Java, and English.
-* I attend Redmond High School in Washington State.
+* I attend Redmond High School as a freshman in Washington State.
 * ABRSM Grade 7+ piano 🎹.
 * I swim 🏊‍♂️.
-* I study human anatomy and physiology 🫀.
+* I'm study human anatomy and physiology, specifically cardiology 🫀.
 * I make 3D models using Blender 🍩.
 * I Photoshop and shrink peoples' heads 🥟.
 * (and more)